DWhettam/Twitter-Sentiment-Analysis/README.md

 # Twitter_Sentiment_Analysis
-Live graphing of the sentiment of a given topic on twitter.
+Live graphing of twitter sentiment analysis

 ## Use
 - Run TextClassification.py to generate classifiers (saved as pickle files)